siuyin/www.beyondbroadcast.com/content/post/collaborating-with-zooms-share-whiteboard/index.md

 title: "Collaborating With Zoom's Shared Whiteboard"
 subtitle: ""
-summary: "How to allow meeting participants to annotate on your shared Zoom whiteboard."
+summary: "How to allow meeting participants to annotate your shared Zoom whiteboard."
 authors: [siuyin]
 tags: []
 categories: []